hpccsystems-solutions-lab/Solutions-lab-website-content/index.md

 `INTEGER Num := 900;`

 **Action**
-Action simple means "do something."
+Action simply means "do something."
 Actions trigger execution of a workunit that produces results.

 `OUTPUT('this is an action');`\